 Need something to do on Labor Day weekend?
 The Los Gatos Park Dance is back during the holiday weekend – the 7th annual at Oak Meadow Park.
 The first year over 2000 people attended and it’s been growing ever since!

 Los Gatos Park Dance Details

-Cost: FREE – courtesy of the Los Gatos Community Foundation
+Cost: FREE – courtesy of Music in the Park

 Location: Lyndon Bandstand, Oak Meadow Park, Los Gatos